Belal-C101/Data-Analysis/Advancement Donations and Giving Demo/Readme.md

 💼 Total Gift Record by Gift Allocation: Scholarships, campus resources, and endowments are just a few areas where these gifts are making a tangible difference.

-This project was made possible through a fantastic collaboration with Belal Tamer.
+This project was made possible through a fantastic collaboration with Mohamed Tamer.
   A huge thank you to all our donors and supporters.
 Together, we are driving forward the mission of education and making an impact that will be felt for generations to come!
   </pre>